-If it’s your first time to visit Korea, it might be hard to guess the travel budget.
-I would like to share the average budget for a trip to Korea including accommodations, transportation, and foods.
+If it’s your first time to visit Korea, it might be hard to estimate your overall travel budget.
+Subsequently here is a suggested average budget for a trip to Korea including accommodation, transportation, and food.

-Air ticket depends upon your budget, flight duration, and preferences.
-But the important thing is that the early bird ticket is less expensive than the last-minute ticket.
-DY and I usually find the cheapest ticket when we travel abroad because we want to use our budget more to the experiences at our traveling destination.
+The cost of the flight depends upon your budget, flight duration, and preferences.
+Furthermore, the important thing is that the early bird ticket prices are less expensive than booking last-minute.
+For example, DY and I usually find the cheapest ticket when we travel abroad because we want to allocate our budget more to having experiences at our destination.

 Airport Bus: $12

 Regular Taxi: $50~60